cloudcaptainhq/cloudcaptainhq.github.io/docs/payloads/play.md

 ### Using an existing database

-To disable database auto-provisioning and use an existing database set `db.type` to `none` when [creating your Boxfuse app](/docs/commandline/create#db.type).
+To disable database auto-provisioning and use an existing database set `db.type` to `none` when [creating your CloudCaptain app](/docs/commandline/create#db.type).

 ### Evolutions